Filing a Complaint

 - Visit or Call the Ramsey County Sheriff’s Office Internal Affairs Unit.
 Complaints may be made in person at the Internal Affairs Unit, located at the Law Enforcement Center (425 Grove Street, Saint Paul).
 The Law Enforcement Center is open to the public Monday through Friday, 8 a.m. to 4:30 p.m. (excluding holidays).
 The Internal Affairs Unit can be reached at 651-266-9290.

 - Complete an Internal Affairs Complaint Form (PDF).
 The complaint form has detailed instructions.
-Please be sure to read, complete, and sign the form before mailing or faxing it to the Sheriff’s Office.
+Please be sure to read, complete, and sign the form before forwarding it to the Sheriff’s Office.

 About the Internal Affairs Unit